 House fire that caused thousands in damages Wednesday night reignites early Thursday

-BATON ROUGE - A house that suffered thousands of dollars in damages in a fire Wednesday has been reignited Thursday morning.
+BATON ROUGE - Investigators believe an arsonist is to blame after a home that sustained major fire damage on Wednesday caught fire again the very next morning.

 The house on Eaton Street off Winbourne Avenue received $10,000 in damage after the fire Wednesday afternoon.
-Two people lived in the home but were not present at the time of the fire.
+Two people lived in the home but were not present at the time of either fire.

-The Baton Rouge Fire Department confirmed the fire reignited early Thursday morning.
+The Baton Rouge Fire Department said Thursday that they suspect arson was the cause of both fires, though it's unclear whether they've developed a suspect in either incident.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.